ferncabrera/open_ims/Linux.md

 - What is the URL/IP I need to access to see the app?
   - http://192.168.49.2:31957/ This is the one you want to use!
 Refresh the page after running skaffold dev.
 Ensure you followed all set-up steps correctly.
   - Run `sudo kubectl port-forward svc/ingress-nginx-controller 80:80 -n ingress-nginx` this will ensure that the IP you are hosting on will forward the port to localhost:8080
+  - If you want access to pgadmin, while the development is running, run `sudo kubectl port-forward service/dev-pgadmin-service 30007:9000` and you will be able to access pgadmin on localhost:30007